 Clare Daniel is an Administrative Assistant Professor of Women's Leadership and Assistant Director of Community Engagement at Newcomb Institute.
 She received her doctorate and master's in American Studies from the University of New Mexico and her bachelor's degree from Macalester College in German Studies and English with a Women and Gender Studies minor.
 Her research, teaching, and student program administration focuses on reproductive rights, health, and justice.
 Her book Mediating Morality: The Politics of Teen Pregnancy in the Post-Welfare Era was published in 2017 by the University of Massachusetts Press.
 Her writings have also appeared in such publications as The Hill, Signs: Journal of Women in Culture and Society, and others.

-- Coordinates student programming related to reproductive politics/health/justice, including the Reproductive Rights and Reproductive Health Internship program and the Feminist Camp grant
+- Coordinates student programming related to reproductive politics/health/justice, including the Reproductive Rights and Reproductive Health Internship program and the annual event, Conceiving Equity.

-- Advises Students United for Reproductive Justice and Women and Youth Supporting Each Other.
+- Advises the student organizations Students United for Reproductive Justice and Women and Youth Supporting Each Other.

 - Sits on the Newcomb Scholars Advisory Committee and the Newcomb Inclusion and Diversity Excellence Committee.

-- Teaches courses in the Department of Communication, the Gender and Sexuality Studies Program, the Honors Program, and the Spark Residential Learning Community
+- Teaches courses in the Newcomb Scholars Program, the Department of Communication, the Gender and Sexuality Studies Program, the Honors Program, and the TIDES program.